mhindawash/my_automation_suite/README.md

-# my_automation_suite
+# My Automation Suite
-Sandbox of my own custom automation test suite from the ground up
+Sandbox of my own custom automation test suite from the ground up.